redhead/diploma-thesis/Command_handling_As_previously_described__.md

 The `SimpleCommandBus` is the simplest implementation of the `CommandBus` interface.
 It provides a way of intercepting the command object before it is actually dispatched to the command handler.
 To intercept the command, in order to modify, validate, or block the command, the command bus needs to be configured with a `CommandDispatchInterceptor`.
 Additionally, a Unit of Work, which will be described further, is maintained for each sent command by the bus.

 There are other implementations of the `CommandBus` interface provided by Axon.
-One of them uses Disruptor **reference needed** which takes different approach to multithreaded processing to increase performance.
+One of them uses Disruptor **reference needed** which takes a different approach to multithreaded processing to increase performance.
 Another implementation provides distribution of command buses and command handlers across different JVMs (Java Virtual Machines).

 #### Command Handlers

-In Axon, a Command Handler is an object that receives a command of specific type and takes action based on its contents.
+In Axon, a Command Handler is an object that receives a command of a specific type and takes action based on its contents.
 There are a few ways to create a command handler.
 One is based on implementing the `CommandHandler` interface and its `handle()` method to process the given command.
-The command handler is than subscribed to the command bus by specifying the type of the command it handles.
+The command handler is then subscribed to the command bus by specifying the type of the command it handles.

 Sometimes it is beneficial to have multiple closely related command handlers in one object.
 This approach can be achieved by using the `@CommandHandler` annotation on methods to mark them as command handlers.
 The type of the command that the method can handle is determined by the type of the first parameter.
 The object can be a simple POJO (plain old Java object) and only the method annotations determine that they are command handlers.